dangmoody/temper-old/README.md

 callback gets called just as the test/suite has finished running, before the console output.
 Both callbacks return void and take `void*` as arguments so you may pass through them whatever you like.

+Any functions with "Internal" in the name means you probably shouldn't go touching it.

 Command Line Usage
 ------------------